Gian44/chronoswarm/readme.md

 # **ChronoSwarm**

-This project provides a scheduling optimization algorithm based on MUulti-Swarm Particle Swarm Optimization (MSPSO)
+This project provides a scheduling optimization algorithm based on Multi-Swarm Artificial Bee Colony (MSABC)

 ---